Mitsichury/dkAndro/FirstWebServiceGetInformation/README.txt

 Asynchronous dl of thumbnails OK
 Rotation screen NOT OK
 Sort by event date OK
+Sort by release information No

+Alpha 3.0
+onSavedInstanceState when quit FIX
+Rotation screen FIX
+Sort by release information OK
+App freeze at start up (need to rewrite XML parse in AsyncTask) Fix but strangely for now Problem with XML <pubDate> need to rewrite XML parse FIX

 PROBLEMS
-onSavedInstanceState when quit FIX
-App freeze at start up (need to rewrite XML parse in AsyncTask) Probleme with XML <pubDate> need to rewrite XML parse
+Detect Number phone and make a link
+Add to book button +/-

 Need To implement
 Instant search
-Sort by release information
-Add to book button
 display price or at least a link button